-0012 Demonstrate an understanding of the arts (e.g., music, dance, folk art, visual art, drama, architecture), literature, and media of French-speaking societies.
+0012 Demonstrate an understanding of the arts (e.g., music, dance, folk art, visual art, drama, architecture) and literature of Italy.

-- Demonstrate knowledge of the cultural and historical significance of characteristic art forms of French-speaking societies. - Identify characteristics, origins, and representatives of various artistic styles and movements using French vocabulary. - Compare and analyze, in French, literary themes, styles, and perspectives across authors, time periods, and genres. - Identify the influence of historical context on form, style, and point of view in a variety of French literary works. - Identify media resources (e.g., television, radio, CD-ROM, software, films, online resources, Web sites, periodicals) in areas where French is spoken.
+- Demonstrate knowledge of the cultural and historical significance of characteristic art forms of Italy. - Identify characteristics, origins, and representatives of various artistic styles and movements using Italian vocabulary. - Compare and analyze Italian literary themes, styles, and perspectives across authors and genres. - Explain the influence of a historical period on form, style, and point of view in a variety of Italian literary works. - Identify characteristics, origins, and authors of major literary forms using Italian vocabulary.

-0013 Demonstrate an understanding of the history and geography of areas where French is spoken.
+0013 Demonstrate an understanding of the history and geography of Italy.

-- Identify key historical events and diverse historical figures (e.g., scientists, mathematicians, inventors, political or business leaders) associated with areas where French is spoken and explain their influence. - Compare and contrast the influences of historical events and diverse historical figures and their impact on the development of their countries. - Use maps, charts, digital images, graphs, or other geographical representations to obtain information about areas where French is spoken. - Demonstrate knowledge of geographical aspects (e.g., population distribution, natural resources, and main economic activities) of areas where French is spoken. - Analyze how migration, settlement, and colonization have affected the culture, economy, and environment of areas in which French is spoken. - Demonstrate knowledge of currencies, products, economic systems, and systems of trade and exchange of areas where French is spoken.
+- Identify key historical events and diverse historical figures (e.g., scientists, mathematicians, inventors, business leaders) associated with Italy and explain their influence. - Compare and contrast the influences of historical events and diverse historical figures and their impact on the development of Italy. - Analyze different perspectives on historical events using a variety of media and technology (e.g., maps, charts, digital images, graphs). - Demonstrate knowledge of the physical and cultural geography of Italy (e.g., population distribution, resources, and major economic activities). - Analyze how migration and settlement patterns have affected the culture, economy, and environment of Italy throughout history. - Demonstrate knowledge of the currency, products, and economic and political systems of contemporary Italy.